IRA Eligible Gold

 Precious Metal IRAs allow you to hold a variety of different assets like gold.
 However, not all gold coins and gold bars are eligible for an IRA.
 The IRS has outlined some criteria and quality standards for the metal.

-There are some popular gold coins and bars which are not allowed in an IRA simply because they fail to fulfill the criteria required.
+There are some popular gold coins and bars which are not allowed in an IRA simply because they fail to fulfil the criteria required.

 After the Taxpayer Relief Act of 1997, investors have been finally allowed to hold precious metals in different coins minted by the U.S. Treasury Department.
 These include one-half, one-quarter, one-tenth- and one-ounce U.S. gold coins and 1-ounce silver coins.